Floorp-Projects/Floorp/browser/components/urlbar/docs/lifetime.rst

 #.
    The providers send their results back to *UrlbarProvidersManager*.
-They do this one result at a time by `calling the addCallback callback <https://searchfox.org/mozilla-central/rev/0bcf81557b89e7757c44e25bb4bc7f4cb8619dc9/browser/components/urlbar/UrlbarProviderSearchSuggestions.jsm#294>`_ passed into startQuery. *UrlbarProvidersManager* takes all the results from all the providers and `puts them into the UrlbarQueryContext <https://searchfox.org/mozilla-central/rev/0bcf81557b89e7757c44e25bb4bc7f4cb8619dc9/browser/components/urlbar/UrlbarProvidersManager.jsm#541>`_.
+They do this one result at a time by `calling the addCallback callback <https://searchfox.org/mozilla-central/rev/0ffaecaa075887ab07bf4c607c61ea2faa81b172/browser/components/urlbar/UrlbarProviderSearchSuggestions.sys.mjs#292>`_ passed into startQuery. *UrlbarProvidersManager* takes all the results from all the providers and `puts them into the list of unsorted results <https://searchfox.org/mozilla-central/rev/0ffaecaa075887ab07bf4c607c61ea2faa81b172/browser/components/urlbar/UrlbarProvidersManager.sys.mjs#607>`_.

    Due to the asynchronous and parallel nature of providers, this and the following steps may occur multiple times per search.
 Some providers may take